What is Crowdlending?

-Invest in personal loans for private people like micro-loans, car loans, short-term loans.
+Consumer crowdfunding allows investing in personal loans for private people like micro-loans, car loans, short-term loans.
 These loans are usually used by people to buy consumer products and do small spending such as buying a car.
 These investments usually range from € 200 to € 20’000.

 Figure: Business investment example from Crowdestor